Opera

 • have a specific assignment for fulsome coverage of Chautauqua or an aspect of its programming.

-So that we may properly prepare for and support their efforts, journalists on assignment should request access at least 24 hours — and ideally at least a week — in advance of a program they wish to cover by completing the 2022 Media Access Request form at this link:
+So that we may properly prepare for and support their efforts, journalists on assignment should request access at least 24 hours — and ideally at least a week — in advance of a program they wish to cover by completing the Media Access Request form below.

 Please note the following: